 Cook for ten minutes in a 350 degree oven!

 Seriously… my neighbors, adults and kids alike went BONKERS for these.
 They do not taste like ANY other chocolate cookie I’ve ever made.
-I can’t wait to try this chocolate cake batter cookie recipe with other flavors!
+I can’t wait to try this cake mix cookie recipe with other flavors!

 Do you love chocolate desserts?
-Will try this cake batter cookie recipe?
+Will try this chocolate cake mix cookie recipe?
 Let me know if you enjoy these cookies as much as I do!